Jos Verstappen: 2000–2001: Return to Arrows

-For 2001 he was retained by Arrows.
+For 2001, Verstappen was retained by Arrows.
 The Supertec engines were replaced by Asiatech units and de la Rosa was dropped on the eve of the season for the Red Bull-backed Enrique Bernoldi.
 The package was more reliable and competitive on average beating Verstappen in qualifying on pace (often lining up behind his rookie teammate on the grid).
 Verstappen was hurt on occasion by indifferent qualifying form.
-Highlights of the season included running 2nd at Sepang having started 18th, making a superb start and running well in changing conditions before dropping to 7th and later scoring the team's only point of the year for 6th at the A1-Ring.
-At Interlagos, he ran into the back of leader Juan Pablo Montoya just after being lapped while at Montreal, he moved into the top six but retired with brake failure.
+Highlights of the season included running second at Sepang having started 18th, making a superb start and running well in changing conditions before dropping to seventh and later scoring the team's only point of the year for sixth at the A1-Ring.
+At Interlagos, he ran into the back of leader Juan Pablo Montoya just after being lapped while at Montreal, he moved into the top-six but retired with brake failure.

-He re-signed to drive for Arrows in 2002, but was dropped at the eleventh hour in favour of Heinz-Harald Frentzen.
-Later that year he almost signed a test contract with Sauber but he turned out to be physically too large for the car, which was smaller than its predecessor.
+Verstappen re-signed to drive for Arrows in 2002, but was dropped at the eleventh hour in favour of Heinz-Harald Frentzen.
+Later that year, he almost signed a test contract with Sauber but he turned out to be physically too large for the car, which was smaller than its predecessor.